WHERE IS THE NATIONAL RETREAT?

-Upon registering, you can sign up for the Isabella Freedman shuttle that will bring you to and from the train station in Wassaic.
+Sign up for the Isabella Freedman shuttle when you regsiter.
+The shuttle will bring you to and from the train station in Wassaic.
 The drive from Wassaic to Isabella Freedman is about 30 minutes.

 SHUTTLE FROM WASSAIC TO ISABELLA FREEDMAN:

 This shuttle will pick you up from the train arriving around 2 pm on Friday into Wassaic.